Yeshoa/FFC-Official-Website/README.md

 ## 🎨 Nice to Have (Low Priority)

-* **Think of a Roleplay‑Friendly Sponsor Intake**
-  A fun “in‑universe” form or ID‑based method to recruit sponsors.
 * **Create Icons for Each Achievement**
   Design small SVG or PNG badges for every achievement type.
 * **Create More Achievements**